 What else did women want?
 Something to keep their kids busy so they could get some free time on the flight.
 TV did the trick.
 Bigger screens and digital vs. analog gave us an advantage over jetBlue.
 How about exercise?
 Yes, we even had exercise bands for passengers to use in their seats and “work-out” while they flew.
 And good music for them to enjoy with their headphones on, while the kids watched TV.
 But, what kind of music?
 When we asked, it seemed everyone had a different Song going through her head.
 Which one should we use?
 Hmmm…why not just name it “Song” and give the customer their choice.
 Why not make everything about choice, – the music, the TV channel, the food, the exercise, the martini – a totally differentiated airline in a commoditized industry.
 And what would you name an airline that let everyone march to her/his own different drummer?
 Yes – “Song” was born, and it was, quite literally, a “carrier of choice”, designed for the woman who appreciates the difference between being “One In a Million” instead of “One Of a Million”.

 Great, but can an airline survive if it only appeals to women and children?
-I’ll share this and more on airline brand strategy in a future post.
+Here’s more on that and airline brand strategy.